Jim-Kroovy/B.L.E.N.D/README.md

 # B.L.E.N.D
-(Blenders Life Easing Niche Developments) or B.L.E.N.D is a series of add-ons for [Blender](https://www.blender.org/) aimed at making life a little easier, fixing common mistakes and generally filling in gaps that should maybe exist by default.
+(Blenders Life Easing Niche Developments) or B.L.E.N.D is a series of add-ons for [Blender](https://www.blender.org/) aimed at making life a little easier, fixing common mistakes and generally filling in gaps that should maybe exist by default and adding features from other programs that Blender could do with.

+I for one am sick of clunky, poorly coded and creatively restricting Blender add-ons that frequently cause more issues than they solve and require hours of dedicated learning to use.
+There are thousands of Blender add-ons... and 90% of them are awful from an artists point of view.
+Even some of the largest and most popular add-ons are, to be quite honest, terrible. *rant over*

+The purpose of this project is to provide easy to use, stable and modular add-ons that you can pick and choose from.
+Add-ons that do not require you to do things a certain way by enforcing meta-rigs, hardcoded variables and out-dated methods.
+It may seem as though i am re-inventing the wheel with some of this, but when the wheel is square and you want it to fit into a round hole it requires some new angles.

+Most of the add-ons in this repository are small single purpose operators, some are medium sized systems to enable specific functionality and a few will be much larger but only as complicated as you need them to be.

+All of the B.L.E.N.D add-ons will work idenpendently from each other and where relevant they will work with each other as well.

-**Hello i'm Jim and welcome to my collection of Blender add-ons!
-I don't expect you to read everything in this readme so here are the contents.**
+*I don't expect you to read everything in this readme so here are the contents.*

-1. **Support Development** - Promotion for financial support because i put many hours into development every week.
+1. **Support Development:** Promotion for financial support because i put many hours into development every week.
-2. **Installation** - A little explanation of downloading and installing because i don't want to have to use LFS.
+2. **Installation:** A little explanation of downloading and installing because i don't want to have to use LFS.
-3. **Contributing** - Some rules for contributions if by some miracle anybody wants to help out.
+3. **Contributing, Bugs and Requests:** Some rules for contributions if by some miracle anybody wants to help out.
-4. **License Overview** - The licensing overview section that you should probably read.
+4. **License Overview:** The licensing overview section that you should probably read.
-5. **Stable Add-ons** - The list and tasks of currently stable add-ons.
+5. **Stable Add-ons:** The list and tasks of currently stable add-ons.
-6. **Unstable Add-ons** - The list and tasks of planned and work in progress add-ons that are not yet ready.
+6. **Unstable Add-ons:** The list and tasks of planned and work in progress add-ons that are not yet stable.

+*Here are some further notes about me and this project*

-- **Want to get to know me a little?** I have been working with Blender for 5 years and Python for a little over 2 years and i have learned many little tricks and become very familiar with almost every aspect of the Blender API so i figured it was high time i started making some improvements both for the Blender community and myself by turning all my scripts and ideas into add-ons.
+- **Want to get to know me a little?** Hello i'm Jim and i have been working with Blender for 5 years and Python for a little over 2 years and i have learned many little tricks and become very familiar with almost every aspect of the Blender API so i figured it was high time i started making some improvements both for the Blender community and myself by turning all my scripts and ideas into add-ons.
 I thoroughly enjoy writing Python and i can easily spend 12-16 hours a day working in Blender on these add-ons if i get the chance.
 I'm strongest with Armatures and Rigging and weakest with Materials and Lighting.

 - **Please report any/all bugs!** This repository is going to steadily grow to contain a lot of add-ons and it will get hard to stay on top of Blender updates that might break things in individual add-ons, so any help on that front would be awesome.
 See section 4 about contributing your own fixes.

 - **Request new add-ons and features!** I'm always looking for new add-on ideas both big and small and i like to implement shiny new features to the existing add-ons, feel free make requests!
-See section 4 about contributing your own fixes.
+See section 4 about contributing your own features.

 - **This is an ongoing project!** I will continue to update and improve the code of all these add-ons as i myself learn and advance my Blender abilities.